128technology/docs/docs/intro_upgrading.md

   The conductor(s) require internet access, and the routers must be able to resolve internet hosted repositories.
   :::
 - `prefer-conductor`: The router will retrieve software versions from the conductor, and fall back to using the internet
-- `internet-only` (default): The router will use 128 Technology's publicly hosted repositories for retrieving sofwtare images
+- `internet-only` (default): The router will use Juniper's publicly hosted repositories for retrieving sofwtare images

 :::note
 Because this is a router setting, your collection of routers can each use different preferences.
-For example, a router on the internet can use a 128 Technology repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.
+For example, a router on the internet can use a Juniper repository, but another router managed by the same conductor sitting in an isolated environment can use the conductor.
 :::

 For routers that have no access to the internet, set `router > system > software-update > repository > offline-mode` to `true`.
 This overrides the `source-type` leaf.